listingclown3/auto-conjuguemos/README.md

+# notice of end of life
+- the api used to contact conjuguemos doesn't work anymore, more solutions will be found.
+In the mean time, this page no longer works.

 # auto-conjuguemos

 Courtesy of [a2435191](https://github.com/a2435191) for providing the basis of the script.
 This is an extension of the public script to make it more user-friendly.